MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/users-and-groups/New-DistributionGroup.md

 If you don't use the DisplayName parameter, the value of the Name parameter is used for the display name.

+If a group naming policy is enforced in your organization, users need to follow the naming constraints as specified by the DistributionGroupNameBlockedWordList parameter on the Set-OrganizationConfig cmdlet.
+To bypass this requirement, use the IgnoreNamingPolicy switch.

 ```yaml
 Type: String
 Parameter Sets: (All)